-~ Associate Professor in Biology, Public Research University
+~ Associate Professor in Biology, Private Liberal Arts University

-Starting Change: Pedagogical Experimentation Begins
+Pedagogical Experimentation Begins

-We have four classes in Biology ...
-So we talk about a total of about nine sections each semester, times 250 students.
+We have four classes in Biology ...So we talk about a total of about nine sections each semester, times 250 students.
 The students basically are struggling with [aspects] in general.
 So what we did was establish a program that is based on professor nominations....I will email all the students you know from all the sections and invite them to participate as peer tutors, It's voluntary, you don't get paid. ...
 And these were tutors that took the classes again with those same professors...So they not only know Physiology really well, the tutors, they also know my teaching styles, they all know the way I write exams and that's very helpful.
-From next semester we are going to change the format a little bit and now we're going to bring the tutors into the classroom and again they will sit there help during class activities and after that they will offer an hour and a half based on whatever time works for them as soon as we are able to meet with students one on one.